quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Cleartext Packet {#packet-client-cleartext}

-A Client Cleartext packet has a type value of 0x05 and is sent when the client has received a Server Cleartext packet from the server.
+A Client Cleartext packet uses long headers with a type value of 0x05, and is sent when the client has received a Server Cleartext packet from the server.

 The connection ID field in a Client Cleartext packet contains a server-selected connection ID, see {{connection-id}}.